Kallibek/real-time-taxi-ride-analytics-azure-databricks-terraform/readme.md

 - **Terraform Scripts**
   All infrastructure components are provisioned using Terraform.
 The Terraform configuration files are located under the `terraform/` directory.

-Below is **Part 2** of the README file, which details the project structure, key modules, and file descriptions.

----

 # Project Structure and Key Modules